amber-lang/amber-docs/docs/0.4.0-alpha/basic_syntax/functions.md

 ## Modifiers

 You can apply [Command Modifiers](/basic_syntax/commands) to function calls as well.
-This way you can suppress any output with `silent` modifier or run _failable_ functions as if they could never fail (although this is unrecommended) with `unsafe` keyword
+This way you can suppress any output with `silent` modifier or run _failable_ functions as if they could never fail (although this is unrecommended) with `trust` keyword

 ## Failing